ORIP on the CFAES Wooster Campus

 About the Program

-The 2022 OSU Research Internship Program (ORIP) on the Wooster campus is currently accepting student and faculty mentor applications.
+The 2022 OSU Research Internship Program (ORIP) on the Wooster campus will soon be accepting student and faculty mentor applications.
 The program is managed centrally through the CFAES Office for Research and Graduate Education, and coordinated by Faculty Advisor, Michelle Jones, Professor (HCS).
-This year’s program will run from May 9 to July 15, 2022.
+This year’s program will run from May 15 to July 28, 2023.

-There are over 70 scientists on the Ohio State Wooster Campus engaged in various projects which range from applied, field-based research to fundamental investigations in biofuels, molecular and cell biology and engineering.
-CFAES scientists lead international genome sequencing projects, collaborate with NASA scientists, develop new technologies, and publish their findings in world’s most prestigious journals including Science and Nature.
-The program opens the doors of the state-of-the-art laboratories at CFAES Wooster to young students in the community to explore various scientific career options.
+There are over 100 scientists on the CFAES Wooster Campus engaged in various projects which range from applied, field-based research to fundamental investigations in biofuels, molecular and cell biology and engineering.
+CFAES scientists lead international genome sequencing projects, collaborate with NASA scientists, develop new technologies, and publish their findings in the world’s most prestigious journals.
+ORIP opens the doors of the state-of-the-art laboratories at CFAES Wooster to students in our community to explore various scientific career opportunities.

-All selected students will receive stipends and certificates indicating their participation in the ORIP.
-The students will also build a network of peers and scientists and experience that will set them apart from others for college applications and future career opportunities.
-Students will be expected to work a minimum of 30 hours a week for each of the 10 weeks in the program in the lab of their faculty mentor.
+Selected students will receive stipends and certificates indicating their participation in the program.
+Student participants will build a network of peers, scientists, and experiences that will set them apart from others for college applications and future career opportunities.
+Interns will be expected to work a minimum of 30 hours a week for each of the 10 weeks of the program in the lab of their faculty mentor.

-Students are encouraged to browse the departments and faculty labs on the CFAES Wooster Campus and contact the lab directly before applying to the program.
-There will be space to indicate if you have already spoken to a faculty member on the application, though this is not a requirement to apply for the program.
-Should a student choose not to connect with a faculty mentor on their own but their application is chosen, they will be matched with an available faculty mentor based on the student’s experience and interests.
+Students are encouraged to explore the websites of the departments and faculty labs on the CFAES Wooster Campus that are doing research in their areas of interest and contact the lab directly before applying to the program.
+Please note that only CFAES Wooster-based faculty members are eligible to be faculty mentors, so double check that the researcher is located in Wooster before reaching out.
+On the application there will be an opportunity to indicate whether you have already communicated with a faculty member about ORIP, though this is not a requirement to apply for the program.
+If a student is chosen for ORIP and they have not reached out to a potential faculty mentor, they will be matched with an available faculty mentor based on the student’s experience and interests.

 |Center for Food Animal Health|